 Repeatedly misusing prescription opioids can result in a substance use disorder.
 Overdosing on opioids can be deadly.32 As mentioned previously, opioid withdrawal can be extremely unpleasant and may lead to relapse, which can easily result in a fatal overdose.23

-If you think you or someone else may be struggling with addiction, reach out and get help.
-There are effective treatments available.
+If you think you or someone else may be struggling with drug or alcohol addiction, reach out and get help.
+There are effective substance misuse treatments available.
 If someone has overdosed or if it is another emergency, call 911.